j1ake/prompt-injector/core/README.md

 ⚠️ **EXPERIMENTAL SOFTWARE**: This is an early-stage research project built with Claude Code.
 Success rates and effectiveness claims are based on preliminary research and may not reflect real-world performance.
 Use for educational and defensive testing purposes only.

 A minimal, composable library that generates multi-turn prompt injection attack conversations for security professionals to test AI systems.
-No evaluation, no false promises - just research-informed attack patterns.

 ## 🚨 Early Development Status